cyclejs-community/awesome-cyclejs/README.md

 ### Tutorials

+* [What Developers Need to Know about MVI (Model-View-Intent)](http://thenewstack.io/developers-need-know-mvi-model-view-intent/) - Post on MVI architecture.

 ### Videos

 * [What if the user was a function?](https://www.youtube.com/watch?v=1zj7M1LnJV4) - Presentation at JSConf BP2015 by [Andre Staltz](https://twitter.com/andrestaltz)